Grade Level

 In this fun, hands-on activity featuring CANDY(!) students choose between renewable and non-renewable energy sources to power their town.
 Common materials such as straws (extractors), M&Ms (non-renewable energy sources), and jellybeans (renewable energy sources) are used for the simulation.
 Teacher Tip: Search YouTube for "Candy Collector - Exploring Renewable & Nonrenewable" for a video demonstration of this lesson.

-Project Wild Lessons about Pollinators and Adaptations
+Cover Image for Project Wild Lessons about Pollinators and Adaptations

 Source: Association of Fish and Wildlife Agencies